ACCT 214—Financial Accounting: 3 credits

 ACCT 215—Managerial Accounting: 3 credits

 The purpose of this course is to provide an introduction to cost concepts, product costing systems, budgeting systems, and the development of accounting data for internal managerial decisions.
+Students will gain an understanding of how accounting information is communicated within an organization and continue to work with technology to analyze and visualize accounting data.
+Prerequisite: ACCT 214

 ACCT 310—Accounting Information Systems: 3 credits